 Recommended Read: A Comprehensive Guide to Buy Group Health Insurance

 In recent times, insurance companies have grown by leaps and bounds.
 They have deeply integrated technology in their offerings.
 This has made claiming the insurance effortlessly easier.
 In a network-hospital, the insured employee can enjoy a complete cashless transaction that’s quick and transparent.

 - It doesn’t cover a lot of diseases

 One of the biggest benefits of group health insurance is that it covers various pre-existing diseases.
 In fact, the people who are getting insured, they don’t have to go through the health check-up, as is the case with individual health insurance.

-Of course, there would be some exclusions or limitations to the group health insurance.
+Of course, there would be some Specific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
+Common exclusions include More or limitations to the group health insurance.
 However, with higher investment, employers can expand the coverage of the plan.
 The higher variants of the insurance will cover more conditions.

 - It is a business expense

 There’s a big difference between expense and investment.
 Group health insurance is an investment that packs plenty of benefits for the business.
-In the long-run, by enhancing employee retention and boosting employees’ performance, group insurance even positively affects business revenue.
+In the long-run, by enhancing employee retention and boosting employees’ performance, Group Insurance refers to any insurance plan under which a group of employees (and their dependents), or members of a More even positively affects business revenue.